NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Video_Tutorials.md

 ### Analysis Tools

 A cohort can be analyzed by selecting an analysis tool in the Analysis Center.
 The GDC provides analysis tools for performing both gene-level variant analysis and clinical data analysis.
-Table 1 identifies and describes each tool, and provides video instruction.
+The table below identifies and describes each tool, and provides video instruction.

 <table>
 <tr><td><b>Tool</b></td> <td><b>Description</b></td><td><b>Video</b></td></tr>